pythoninchemistry/ch40208/_sources/python_basics/why_we_encourage_typing_out_the_code_examples.md

-# Why we encourage typing out the code examples
+# Why We Encourage Typing Out the Code Examples

 We strongly encourage you to type these examples in to a Notebook of your own as you read through this material.